CCI-MOC/hil/docs/rest_api.md

 Authorization requirements:

 * Administrative access is required to list all networks

+`GET /networks`

+List all public networks.
+(Regular user operation)

+Returns a JSON dictionary of dictionaries, where the exterior dictionary is indexed by the network name and the value of each key is another dictionary with keys corresponding to that network's id and projects

+The response must contain the following fields:

+* "network", the name of a network
+* "network_id", the id of the network
+* "projects", a list of projects with access to the network or 'None' if network is public

+Example Response:

+    {
+        "netA": {
+            "network_id": "101",
+            "projects": None
+        },
+        "netB": {
+            "network_id": "102",
+            "projects": None
+        }
+    }

+Authorization requirements:

 * No special access is required to list all public networks

 #### list_network_attachments